 When booking a session please indicate your preference for a session either in person, on-line (via MS Teams or Zoom), by phone or email.

 How long can I spend with a tutor?

 Each session lasts approximately 30 minutes.

-The ASU Team is made up of three academic members of staff from the School of Life and Medical Sciences: Dr Danni Pearce, Andrew Smith and Danny Buckley.
-Find out more information about us below.
+The Academic Support Unit is made up of three academic members of staff from the School of Life and Medical Sciences: Dr Danni Pearce, Andrew Smith and Danny Buckley.
+You can find out more about them below.